 Faced with the threat of North Korean missiles and nuclear weapons as well as China’s growing power, Japan has mover further away from the post-World War II restrictions on its military forces and posture.
 South Korea’s security cooperation with the United States fluctuates depending on which parties hold power in the two countries, and South Koreans remain hesitant to deepen security relations with Japan.
 Efforts to further deepen bilateral economic relations after the Korea-US Free Trade Agreement stalled with the collapse of the Trans Pacific Partnership in 2017.

 What are the implications for South Korea of these rapid changes in the security environment?
 What might be the South Korean national strategy if there is a resolution to the North Korean nuclear issue?
 What might be the national strategy of a unified Korea?
-Should it choose a strategy of neutrality or strategic independence?
+Should a unified Korea choose a strategy of neutrality or strategic independence?
 What will happen to the US-South Korea alliance?
-How can South Korea maintain peaceful relations with its neighbors and policies should it adopt towards Japan, China and Russia?
+How can South Korea maintain peaceful relations with its neighbors, and what policies should it adopt toward Japan, China, and Russia?

 The POSCO Fellowship will examine the following issues:

 - Long-term security outlook of Northeast Asia and South Korea’s national strategy

 - The role of South Korea in the peace and security of the Asia Pacific